Enoch

 that they also may be one of Us:

 Paul, for example, would have been taught the meanings of certain events described in the Book of Enoch.
 Paul’s training in Arabia (Gal.
 1. 17), then later training in Damascus, indicates that the more mystical secrets he later writes about are not Pharisaic.
-Paul’s journey did not include visiting apostles in Jerusalem, and once there to receive training secondhand, he removed himself directly to the source—Nazarene locations in the now Syrian desert, then Arabia, perhaps in Cochaba and Nazara*—and then finished his remaining training for three years in Damascus (v.
-18).
-Paul then sees Peter and James for two weeks in Jerusalem, wherein Paul’s ministry unto the Gentiles begins with his travels to Syria and Cilicia.
+Paul’s journey did not include visiting the apostles in Jerusalem, and once there, to receive training secondhand, at least as Paul might see it.
+He removed himself directly to the source—Nazarene locations in the now Syrian desert, at that time Arabia, perhaps Nazara*, and Cochaba.
+Then, he completed his training by spending three years in Damascus (v.
+1.18).
+Paul then sees Peter and James for two weeks in Jerusalem, wherein Paul’s ministry to the Gentiles begins with his travels to Syria and Cilicia.

 *Early History of the Way